When you think about dental care, do you consider it a luxury or a need?

-This coating is plaque, and if it stays on your teeth too long, it naturally hardens into tartar, which may as well be cement, and is much harder to remove.
-But there’s more to the situation than the gross-out factor: since plaque contains bacteria and food, the waste these microorganisms leave behind get stuck to the surface of your teeth.
+Let’s get into the chemistry going on in your mouth: The coating that builds up on your teeth is called plaque, and if it stays on your teeth too long, it naturally hardens into tartar, which may as well be cement, and is much harder to remove.
+But there’s more to the situation than the gross-out factor: since plaque contains bacteria and food, the waste these microorganisms leave behind gets stuck to the surface of your teeth.
 Those secretions are acidic, which is why poor oral hygiene — essentially, leaving plaque on your teeth for too long — is one of the leading causes of cavities.

 So, yes: regularly brushing, flossing, and rinsing is vital to your oral health.
 But, it’s not sufficient on its own.
 If your goal is to not only avoid dental problems, but to avoid that terrifying list of other related conditions as well, you’ll need the help of dental professionals.

 While you can effectively remove plaque by brushing and flossing well everyday, when tartar forms, you could brush all day long and it likely won’t budge.
 That’s where the hygienist’s specialized tools come in.